<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 Your property will already be connected to a utility company.
 Even if you plan to switch, you still need to send initial meter readings.

-Discover more about locating and reading your meters in our comprehensive guide to setting up gas and electricity in your new home.
+Our guide to setting up gas and electricity in your new home covers the steps in more detail.

 💧 Set up water bill